davidjaras/davidjaras/README.md

   <h1 align="left">Hi, I'm David Jaramillo S.</h1>
 </div>

-<h3 align="left">Data Engineer at Admetricks | Telecommunications engineer</h3>
+<h3 align="left">Senior Data Capture Engineer at Similarweb - Admetricks | Telecommunications engineer</h3>
 Data Engineer most of the time.
 Telecommunications Engineer in another life (before decide making code for living).
 I always try to learn something new everyday.
-I have worked on projects with IoT and Web Development (To know more professional info, the LinkedIn is below).
+I have worked on projects with IoT, Web Development and Data extraction from different sources (To know more professional info, the LinkedIn is below).

 - 🌱 I’m currently learning **Kubernetes** <span style="font-size: 8px">and how to workout</span>